 Although Shopify is mostly known as a solution for small business owners, the reality of this cloud eCommerce platform is that it can handle everything from a production chain to inbound logistics and from advanced dropshipping to outbound logistics.
 Your store can scale significantly if your sales begin skyrocketing, though you may have to retain the services of a developer once you get to this level.

 Although this platform has been emerging in terms of recognition by major search engines such as Google, prospective store operators should not rely solely on SEO to drive sales; nearly all Shopify success stories involve clever and industrious online marketing campaigns.

-A: The dropshipping business model is strongly supported.
+A: The dropshipping business model is strongly supported, and you can check out our dropshipping guide so you can start it yourself.
 In fact, apps such as Oberlo make it very easy to do so, which means that you can get started without product inventory or even a warehouse.

 Depending on the dropshipping method you choose, shipping and handling will be managed by the business partner at a very reasonable cost.

 Q: Do You Need a Business License to Start Selling On Shopify?

 A: In some cases, you will not need a business license to get started; however, if you intend on building a brand and expect to earn income beyond a certain level that will trigger taxation, you may want to consult with an accountant or legal professional to discuss compliance matters.

 In other cases, the types of products you intend to sell may require you to obtain licenses and certificates from regulatory agencies in certain jurisdictions.

 Q: How Long Does It Take to Get Paid by Shopify?